 Merlin was really feeling his gabapentin that day.
 His caregivers brought him into our practice in a carrier, but we had difficulty removing the top.
 This did not make Merlin happy as he really wanted to get out of the carrier.
 As you can see from Merlin’s body language in the picture, he was feeling the emotions of fear-anxiety.
 So, once he was out of the carrier, he started looking for a place to hide in the exam room.

 Merlin was still feeling very anxious in the Hideout Corner, but when I offered him my knuckle, he let me give him chin scritches.
 Merlin was not interested in any treats.
 I was able to briefly examine him and update his rabies vaccine while he was distracted with chin scritches by his caregiver, but his anxiety increased when I attempted the oral examination.
 Since he was so protective of his mouth, I suspected he was very painful.
-We made plans to have him come back again with pre-appointment anti-anxiety medication again and to use injectable sedation to include an opioid (his first appointment was late in the day, so we didn’t want to sedate him right before the practice closed).
+We made plans to have him come back again with pre-appointment anti-anxiety medication and to use injectable sedation to include an opioid (his first appointment was late in the day, so we didn’t want to sedate him right before the practice closed).
 He came back with our plan in place; it went very smoothly, and we were able to confirm gingivostomatitis on examination and draw blood in anticipation of full anesthesia for his dental procedure.
 His lab work was unremarkable, and he is scheduled for his dental procedure soon!
-We were sure to stress to the caregiver that Merlin is not an aggressive cat, but he was very scared and painful.
+We were sure to stress to the caregiver that Merlin is not an aggressive cat, but he was very scared and in pain.
 The caregiver said she was so grateful that we were so gentle and kind with him.

 Additionally, I did once have a particularly fearful cat who was displaying very protective and repelling behaviors, so examining them in the carrier was not an appropriate option.
 This cat also felt more comfortable when they were able to retreat to the Hideout Corner.
 I carefully and very slowly covered the front with a towel.
 This helped lower some of the fear-anxiety and allowed me to be able to safely give her an injectable sedation.